 confirmatory test

-(for newborn screening) a test to prove or disprove the presence of a specific disease, group of diseases, or phenotypic difference suspected because of screening test results
+(for newborn screening) a test to prove or disprove the presence of a specific disease, group of diseases, or phenotypic difference suspected based on screening test results

 Alternate Term: diagnostic test